 The term of office of each of the current Directors runs until the conclusion of the Meeting or until their respective successors have been elected or appointed.
-Shareholders' approval will be sought to fix the number of Directors of the Company at five (5), such approval requiring a majority of the votes cast by shareholders at the Meeting (being 50% plus one of the votes cast).
+Shareholders' approval will be sought to fix the number of Directors of the Company at six (6), such approval requiring a majority of the votes cast by shareholders at the Meeting (being 50% plus one of the votes cast).

-The persons named in the accompanying proxy intend to vote for the election as Directors the five nominees listed below unless the shareholder directs that his or her shares be withheld from voting in the election of Directors.
+The persons named in the accompanying proxy intend to vote for the election as Directors the six nominees listed below unless the shareholder directs that his or her shares be withheld from voting in the election of Directors.
 In the event any nominee named below should be unable to serve, the persons named in the accompanying proxy will vote for a substitute nominee or nominees in accordance with their best judgment.
 All nominees named below have consented to serve as Directors if elected.

-Name, Jurisdiction of Residence and Position Principal occupation or employment and, if not a previously elected Director, occupation for past 5 years Director since Number of Securities beneficially owned or controlled or directed, directly or indirectly, 1 Robert F. Baldock ^{2, 3} Perth, Western Australia Chairman Director Executive Chairman, Monument Mining Limited and all its subsidiaries from January 2018 to June 2020.
-President and CEO from July 2007 to January 2018.
-March 1998 - 1,014,250 shares - 9,271,833 RSUs Cathy Zhai British Columbia, Canada President and CEO, and Corporate Secretary Director President and CEO for Monument Mining Limited and all its subsidiaries since January 2018; CFO from July 2007 to December 2017, Interim CFO from November 2019 to June 2020, and Corporate Secretary since 2007.
-November 2011 - 1,720,700 shares - 3,479,800 RSUs Zaidi Harun Pahang, Malaysia VP, Business Development, Director Vice President, Business Development for Monument Mining Limited and Monument Malaysian Group of companies since 2007.
-June 2007 - 3,830,400 shares - 1,071,833 RSUs Graham Dickson ^{2, 3} British Columbia, Canada Director President of NouHgt Technologies Inc. since 2012; Chief Operating Officer of Veris Gold Corp. from June 2011 to June 2015.
-June 2009 - 400,000 shares - 800,000 RSUs Michael John Kitney ^{2, 3} Perth, Western Australia Director erth, Western Australia Resources Limited from February 2011 - 500,000 shares - Nil RSUs
+Name, Jurisdiction of Residence and Position Principal occupation or employment and, if not a previously elected Director, occupation for past 5 years Director since Number of Securities beneficially owned or controlled or directed, directly or indirectly, 1 Graham Dickson ^{2, 3, 4, 5} British Columbia, Canada Chairman, Director President of Celec Inc. since 1987.
+June 2009 400,000 shares 1,400,000 RSUs Cathy Zhai ^{2, 5} British Columbia, Canada President and CEO, Interim CFO, and Corporate Secretary Director President and CEO for Monument Mining Limited and all its subsidiaries since January 2018; CFO from July 2007 to December 2017, Interim CFO from November 2019 to June 2020 and since September 2021, and Corporate Secretary since 2007.
+November 2011 2,720,700 shares 3,479,800 RSUs Zaidi Harun ^{4, 5} Pahang, Malaysia VP, Business Development, Director Vice President, Business Development for Monument Mining Limited and Monument Malaysian Group of companies since 2007.
+June 2007 2,200,000 shares 1,371,833 RSUs Michael John Kitney ^{2, 3, 4} Perth, Western Australia Director Chief Operating Officer of Kasbah Resources Limited from February 2011 to May 2016.
+November 2015 1,000,000 shares Nil RSUs Dato' Sia Hok Kiang 4 Selangor, Malaysia Director CEO and President of Malaco Mining Sdn.
+Bhd.
+October 28, 2020 55,000,000 shares (6) 200,000 RSUs Jean-Edgar de Trentinian ^{3, 5} Geneve, Switzerland Director Management consultant.
+February 8, 2021 Nil shares 200,000 RSUs

-Securities beneficially owned, directly or indirectly, or over which control or direction is exercised, as at September 28 2020, based upon information furnished to the Company by individual Directors.
-Unless otherwise indicated, such shares are held directly.
+- (1) Securities beneficially owned, directly or indirectly, or over which control or direction is exercised, as at October 11, 2023, based upon information furnished to the Company by individual Directors.
+Unless otherwise indicated, such securities are held directly.

-- (2) Member of the Audit Committee. - (3) Member of the Compensation Committee.
+- (2) Member of the Audit Committee.

+- (3) Member of the Compensation Committee.

+- (4) Member of the Technical Committee.

+- (5) Member of the Disclosure Committee.

+- (6) These shares are held by Malaco Mining Sdn Bhd., a company controlled indirectly by Dato' Sia Hok Kiang.